Palos Verdes Peninsula AVA

 Palos Verdes Peninsula is an American Viticultural Area (AVA) located on the Pacific coast of Los Angeles County.
-It was established as California's 142^{th} AVA on June 16, 2021, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by James York, owner of Catalina View Wines, on behalf of the Palos Verdes Peninsula Winegrowers, proposing to establish an viticultural area named "Palos Verdes Peninsula."
+It was established as the nation's 253^{rd}, the state's 142^{nd} and the county's seventh appellation on June 17, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by James York, owner of Catalina View Wines, on behalf of the Palos Verdes Peninsula Winegrowers proposing a viticultural area named "Palos Verdes Peninsula."

 The viticultural area encompasses 15900 acre containing the cities of Palos Verdes Estates, Rolling Hills Estates, Rancho Palos Verdes and Rolling Hills.
 There are two commercial vineyards, Catalina View Wines and La Caze Family Vineyard, and at least six identifiable vineyards for personal use cultivating just over 7 acre within the AVA.
 Palos Verdes Peninsula is bordered on the west and south by the Pacific Ocean.
 The northern and eastern boundaries of the AVA coincides with the jurisdictional boundaries of the cities of Palos Verdes Estates, Rolling Hills Estates, Rancho Palos Verdes, and the neighboring cities of Torrance, Lomita and San Pedro, respectively.
 Palos Verdes Peninsula viticultural area is not located within, nor does it contain, any established viticultural area.